The Safest and Most Dangerous Places in Oberlin, LA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Oberlin is $694 per year, which is $230 more than the national average and $29 less than Louisiana's state average.
-Below we compare cities similar to Oberlin:
+The overall cost of crime per resident in Oberlin is $694 per year, which is $230 more than the national average and $29 less than Louisiana's state average.
+The comparison below uses cities similar to Oberlin:

 • In Angola, LA, crime costs $1,419 per person, which is $725 more than in Oberlin.